Klipper3d/klipper/docs/Protocol.md

 ```

 The output() function is similar in usage to printf() - it is intended
 to generate and format arbitrary messages for human consumption.
-It is
-a wrapper around sendf() and as with sendf() it should not be called
-from interrupts or timers.

 Declaring constants
 -------------------